-The GDPR requires the appointment of a DPO (Data Protection Officer), that is, a person responsible for the protection of personal data in cases where your company, by the nature of its activity:
+The GDPR requires the appointment of a DPO (Data Protection Officer), i.e. a person responsible for the protection of personal data in cases where your company, by the nature of its activity:

 A DPO is needed so that all processes for protecting personal data have a single owner (process owner), who coordinates the efforts of many departments and is responsible for it.
 In addition, a DPO will be able to help the organization in maintaining its GDPR compliance as:

 It is good to have a competent DPO on staff, as:

-However, there are very few competent DPOs.
-According to some estimates, in the EU alone it is now necessary to hire more than 75,000 full-time DPOs.
-Trained specialists are sorely lacking even in Western Europe, not to mention the CIS countries.
+However, there are very few competent DPOs available for hire.
+According to some estimates, in the EU alone, it is now necessary to hire more than 75,000 full-time DPOs.
+Trained specialists are sorely lacking even in Western Europe.

-Therefore, domestic companies often appoint one of the existing employees to the DPO role, increasing their workload, as well as investing considerable time and money in her/his training in GDPR, for example, in our Data Privacy Professional course.
+Therefore, domestic companies often appoint a member of their existing staff to act as a DPO, increasing the employee’s workload, as well as investing considerable time and money in GDPR training, such as our Data Privacy Professional course.

-At the same time, there is always a risk that the DPO trained with your financial resources will go to another organization, where s/he will be offered better conditions.
+At the same time, there is always a risk that the DPO trained with your resources will leave you for another company, where s/he has been offered better conditions.

 In accordance with the Regulation, the DPO function can be outsourced.

-This is often the most profitable decision, because you get an experienced and competent specialist who is able to quickly make decisions on the GDPR and be responsible for them.
+This is often the most profitable solution, as you get an experienced and competent specialist who is able to make GDPR related decisions quickly and can be held accountable for them.

-Transfer personal and organizational responsibility for the GDPR to competent professionals and a specialized company:
+Transfer personal and organizational responsibility for the GDPR related tasks to competent professionals and a specialized company:

-And most importantly: our experts sincerely love and cherish their work, unlike the employee who has been assigned to deal with the GDPR, and for whom it is “another headache”.
+And most importantly: our experts genuinely love and cherish their work, unlike the employee who has been assigned to deal with the GDPR, and for whom it is just “another headache”.

-A DPO should be appointed, according to the Regulation, as long as the main activity of your company falls under Article 37 of the GDPR, that is in fact on a permanent basis.
+A DPO should be appointed, according to the Regulation for as long as the main activity of your company falls under Article 37 of the GDPR.

 We conclude contracts for outsourcing this role for 1 or 2 years.
-And extend them, if necessary.
+And extend them as necessary.